Investing In Dividends

 Note: The Black Diamond and Blue Diamond Portfolios are not mutual funds.
-They are privately managed accounts for our clients.
+They are privately managed accounts for our clients only.
 Each client’s portfolio is managed within a single separate account and not as part of a pooled fund.
 Each client has 24/7 access to reporting at Fidelity Investments, and is held in it's own SIPC account with SEC cusip number.

 - Prior to selection, all investments are quality assessed and approved based on credit rating, balance sheet, volatility, dividend paying history, yield, and liquidity

 - Minimum Investment is $100,000 (CAN BE A COMBINATION OF BLACK AND BLUE DIAMOND PORTFOLIO'S) and can be transferred as cash or ‘in-kind’ securities.

 Methodology and Supervision: Additional Notes

 The IQ Wealth Black Diamond Dividend™ Strategy and the IQ Wealth Blue Diamond Income & Growth Portfolio were originated and designed by financial planner Steve Jurich, founder of IQ Wealth Management in Scottsdale, a registered investment advisor.
 It is the intellectual property of IQ Wealth Management.
 They are held at both Fidelity and TD Ameritrade.
 Trading support is handled by a dedicated team of securities professionals in partnership with IQ Wealth at AE Wealth Management.